apache/nuttx/configs/demo9s12ne64/README.txt

   There are several ways that this error could be fixed:

-  1. Increase the number of soft regiaters (i.e., "fake" registers defined at fixed memory locations).
+  1. Increase the number of soft registers (i.e., "fake" registers defined at fixed memory locations).
 This can be done by adding something like -msoft-reg-count=4 to the CFLAGS.
 This approach was not taken
      because: